Why Your SAP Business Rules Should NOT Be in ABAP

 - Business analysts can read, verify, and own the rules

-- Changes deploy in minutes, not weeks — no ABAP transport required
+- Changes deploy in minutes, not weeks, with no ABAP transport required

 - Every rule evaluation is logged and auditable